Marsha P. Johnson

 A photo of a black woman wearing pink eyeshadow, pink blush, orangey-red lipstick, a white flower crown, and a silver and pink bead necklace.
 She smiles widely and rests a hand on her cheek.

-Content warning for suicide and murder
+Content warning for suicide and murder.

 “I’ve had so much trouble; it’s a miracle I’m still here!” – Marsha P. Johnson.

-Born on August 24, 1945, in New Jersey, Marsha P. Johnson’s life is a more recent part of queer history.
+Born in New Jersey on August 24, 1945, Marsha P. Johnson’s life is a more recent part of queer history.
 She was a Black transgender woman who worked as a sex worker, performed as a drag queen, and fought against police brutality.
 Marsha P. Johnson stands with Sappho as one of the most iconic women in queer history—something that people in her own time tried to prevent.

 "When this happened, I was horrified because it was civil disorder.
 Somewhere I saw a picture from the Stonewall, and it had a big sign up from the Mattachine Society, which was one of my base groups; the Mattachine Society asked citizens [...] to respect law and order.
 To act in a lawful manner.